September 01, 2022

 One of the most enriching things about travelling is that with each new destination, you experience cultural diversity.
 You get to know about the local culture, history, language, cuisine, customs, traditions, etc. As you get more of these experiences, you automatically learn to appreciate and respect the different cultures, and how it plays an important part in making the people, place unique and special as it is.

-Your teachers in school may have thought patience is a virtue.
+Your teachers in school may have taught you that patience is a virtue.
 Travelling helps you understand its true meaning.
-It helps you understand, it is futile to sweat over the trivial stuff, and it does more harm than good.
+It helps you understand that it is futile to sweat over the trivial stuff, and it does more harm than good.
 Whether it is waiting in long queues at the airport or facing difficulty communicating in a foreign country, you are likely to face many obstacles and small frustrations along the way.

-But, these little obstacles teach you one important thing – be patient.
+But these little obstacles teach you one important travel lesson – be patient.
 Once you master the art of patience, you will be able to deal with anything and everything life throws at you and remain calm.

-Many professional travellers worldwide have corroborated that the great lesson about travelling they have had is to respect mother nature and the many mysteries it unfolds.
-They say, travelling has made them more aware and conscious about how fragile our planet is and that it is paramount the natural resources, and other natural gifts we have.
+Many travellers worldwide have corroborated that the great travelling lesson they have learnt is to respect mother nature and the many mysteries it unfolds.
+They say, travelling has made them more aware and conscious about how fragile our planet is and that it is important to respect the natural resources, and other natural gifts we have.

 If you don’t respect nature, the disappearing forests, the dying coral reefs, melting glaciers will create an imbalance, leading to massive catastrophe.
 So, when you travel, you learn to appreciate every sip of water, and every bite of food you get.